Darfune/ExerciseThNi/README.md

 #### Open native PDF viewer
 Due to changes in the android 11:
-* It wasn't clear to me how to save a file in a specific location.
-I couldn't make the files to be stored in a specific location, only on the main Downloads folder.
 * I couldn't ask the read/write to external storage permissions, because the IDE didn't show them as permissions (I couldn't find the answer on how to ask them, so I remove the composable dialogs for the perimissions)
-* I couldn't start the intent for the PDF viewer.
-So I couldn't implement the specific functionality to the app.